MASP: Scalable GNN-based Planning for Multi-Agent Navigation: Methodology

+Goal assignment is a long-studied NP-hard maximum matching problem~\cite{turpin2014goal,gerkey2004formal}.
+The Hungarian algorithm~\cite{Hungarian} is a classical combinatorial optimization algorithm that utilizes the bipartite graph matching to solve the assignment problem. {However, it assigns goals centrally, requiring equal numbers of agents and goals.
+With varying agent numbers, we need to first assign a part of the goals, and then assign the remaining goals, causing inefficiency.
+To solve this problem, we adopt a decentralized approach where each agent selects a goal independently at each global step, allowing flexibility in goal selection and adjustment.
+Additionally, we leverage graphs with expandable nodes to represent agents and goals respectively, handling the issue of varying agent numbers.

+However, this decentralized setting potentially leads to multiple agents pursuing the same goal—something impossible under centralized decision-making.} For better goal assignment, we introduce an RL-based high-level policy, the Goal Matcher.
+In {\hplanner}, agent $k$ first receives two fully connected graphs: the agent graph, ${G_{A}}(V,E)$, and the goal graph, ${G_{T}}(V,E)$. $V$ is the node set representing the position information of agents or goals, and $E$ is the edge set representing the connection between agents or goals. {The edge features in $E$ are all initially set to $1$.
+Afterward, we leverage the Self-Encoder to perceive the spatial relationship between the agents or goals and update the node and the edge features.} We then use the Cross-Encoder to extract the relationship between agent $k$ and the goals and calculate the matching score of agent $k$.
+Finally, agent $k$ chooses the goal with the highest matching score at each global step.

-The design of the reward function for {\hplanner} draws inspiration from the Hungarian algorithm.
-The reward for agent $k$, $R_{m}^k$, is formulated as follows:\looseness=-1
+{The reward for agent $k$, $R_{GM}^k$, encourages agents to select different goals with minimal total distance, which is formulated as follows:

-Here $G_{m}^k$ represents the predicted goal from {\hplanner} for agent $k$, and $G_{h}^k$ denotes the goal assigned by the Hungarian algorithm.
-Additionally, $C_{m}$ denotes the total distance from the predicted goals to the agents, while $C_{h}$ is the total distance from the Hungarian assigned goals to the agents. $N$ denotes the total number of agents, and $N_{repeat}$ signifies the number of other agents whose predicted goal is the same as the predicted goal of agent $k$.\looseness=-1
+Here, $N_{repeat}$ signifies the number of other agents whose predicted goal is the same as agent $k$.
+We use $N_{repeat}$ to promote agents to select different goals. $g_{m}^k$ represents the predicted goal from {\hplanner} for agent $k$, and $g_{h}^k$ denotes the goal assigned by the Hungarian algorithm. $D_{m}$ and $D_{h}$ denote the total distance from the predicted and Hungarian-assigned goals to the agents, respectively.
+If our method has a lower distance cost, $R_{GM}^k$ becomes positive, incentivizing the Goal-Matcher to learn an better goal assignment strategy. }